North Carolina International Port: Attempt to revive the port proposal in the NC legislature

-Wilmington Port Announces 2020 Improvements to Accommodate Largest Container Ships
+2020 Wilmington port improvements

 The NC Port Authority announced on April 7, 2020, that the Wilmington Container Port is "ready to welcome the largest container ships calling on the United States East Coast following the completion of Phase II of the Turning Basin Expansion Project there.".
 On May 20, 2020, the Hyundai Hope, a 16,000 TEU containership, set the record for the largest vessel to enter the Cape Fear bound for Wilmington.